-This Report covers the environmental impacts brought by the Company's manufacturing of computer electronic products located in the People's Republic of China ("PRC") (i.e. 東莞栢能電子科技有限公司 ("PC Partner Dongguan"), a wholly owned subsidiary of the Company) and the social impacts brought by the Group for the financial year ended 31 December 2021 (the "reporting period").
-The source of data in preparing the ESG report is primarily based on the Group's internal policies and documents as well as information provided by various key stakeholders.
+This Report covers the environmental impacts brought by the Company's manufacturing of computer electronic products located in the People's Republic of China ("PRC") (i.e. 東莞栢能電子科技有限公司 ("PC Partner Dongguan"), a wholly owned subsidiary of the Company) and the social impacts brought by the Group for the Reporting Period.
+The source of data in preparing the Report is primarily based on the Group's internal policies and documents as well as information provided by various key stakeholders.